Toggle menu

 Information for voters

-To help voters understand the voting process and how to mark their ballot paper, we will provide the following information at each polling station:
+To help voters with the voting process and how to mark their ballot paper, we will provide the following information at each polling station:

 • A notice inside and outside of the polling station providing instructions on how to vote at the election.